![]() |

 This is also possible in a similar style in local functions defined by macrolet:

-RecordsRecords are tuples with the record name as first element and the rest of the fields in order exactly like "normal" Erlang records.
-As with Erlang records the default default value is 'undefined'.
+RecordsRecords are tuples with the record name as first element and the rest of the fields in order exactly like “normal” Erlang records.
+As with Erlang records the default default value is the atom `undefined'.
+The basic forms for defining a record, creating, accessing and updating it are:

-Will create access functions/macros for creation and accessing fields.
-The make-, match- and set- forms takes optional argument pairs field-name value to get non-default values.
+This will create access macros for record creation and accessing and updating fields.
+The make-, match- and update- forms takes optional argument pairs field-name value to get non-default values.
 E.g. for

 the following will be generated: